Chiamaka/100-days-of-code/daily-learnings.md

 1. I did a lot of flexbox stuff today.
 Watched alot of the [What the Flexbox](https://flexbox.io) videos.
 2. I learnt about the `box-sizing` property today.
 I usually see it in people's code but I never really knew what it was about until today.
 When you have a box model, if you use the `width` property an element, the element actually becomes bigger than you intended for it to be.
 To solve this problem, `box-sizing` was introduced.
 I know I have encountered this problem many times so getting to understand this concept was awesome today.
 I used [this]('http://learnlayout.com/box-model.html')
 **Feeling**: I kind of feel overwhelmed at the numerous things that I do not understand yet.
 It feels like a herculian task but I will continue going a step at a time, a day at a time.
 By June, I would really love to access myself and see how far I have come from the beginning of the year.
 My main objective for this year; **Move from the damn beginner level to Intermediate level**

+##Day 11: January 11 2017
+**Task**: Read about Self similarity, Linear recursion, rest params in JavaScript Allonge.
+**Learnings**: Understood when and how recursive functions are applied.
+They follow the divide and conquer pattern of solving problems.
+Take a part of it, solve that part and stick it back into the solution.
+Another thing is that tail call functions are functions where the last thing that the function does is to call a single function, nothing more.

+##Day 12: January 12 2017
+**Task**: Worked through a Udemy course on HTML5 & CSS3.
+Did so where I could find internet that would support watching videos online without being so noticable to the data amount.
+**Feeling**: Being having some things in my personal life distracting me so I didnt watch for more than an hour like I would have.

+##January 13-14 2017
+**I didnt know anything, I just read but I still wont count it.
+For this reason, I have decided to deduct a day from my progress which is day 12 and redo it**

+##Day 12: January 15 2017
+**Task**: Redo the google mail sign in page with pure HTML and CSS.
+**Learnings**: Been reading [Ire's Blog]('https://bitsofco.de').
+I have learnt alot about meta tags, charset, viewport, css font sizes.
+So I decided to willingly incorporate what I have learnt from reading the blog into my code.
+I made use of `rem` units which is better than `em` because it uses the base font that you specified in the `html` tag.
+Its very great for controlling font sizes in responsive modes.
+I also used `flexbox` to arrange the elements on the page further consolidating my understanding of it.
+It really is fun and easy to use.
+**Feeling**: I feel really good.
+I want to up my HTML and CSS game and I believe I'm on the right track.
+It might seem like its trivial but repetition and continuity makes perfect.